flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-designer.md

 ### UI components

-For example, for a [card](./ui-component-types/root-components/card.md) element (as in the example above), the following properties can be configured:
+For example, when configuring a [card](./ui-component-types/root-components/card.md) element (as seen in the earlier example), the following properties can be customized:

 #### Settings

-1.  **Message** - :exclamation:available for [Root components](./ui-component-types/root-components/root-components.md); describes the data pushed to the frontend application when the process reaches this [user task](../node/user-task-node/user-task-node.md); should be a valid JSON
+* **Message** - a valid JSON string that is pushed to the frontend application when the process reaches [user task](../node/user-task-node/user-task-node.md); this property is only available for [Root components](./ui-component-types/root-components/root-components.md)
-2. **Properties** - depending on the component type, custom properties will be available here
+* **Properties** - custom properties that vary depending on the component type
-3. **Has Accordion** (available only for **Card** component) - the Bootstrap accordion is a component that organizes content within collapsible items.
-Accordion allows the display of only one collapsed item at a time.
+* **Has Accordion** (available only for **Card** component) - a Bootstrap accordion is a component that organizes content within collapsible items, allowing only one collapsed item to be displayed at a time

 <div className= "image-scaled">